department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/hearings.md

   Washington, DC 20038<br>
   </p>

-  **Note:** You’ll need to file a motion explaining why you have "good cause" for rescheduling any of these types of hearings:
+  **You’ll need to file a motion explaining why you have "good cause" for rescheduling any of these types of hearings:**

   - An in-person hearing at the Board in Washington, DC, that’s less than 2 weeks away, **or**
   - An in-person hearing at the Board in Washington, DC, if you’ve already rescheduled your hearing before, **or**